-Food, by its technical definition, is any nutritious substance that people or animals eat or drink in order to maintain life and grow.
+Food, by its technical definition, is any nutritious substance that people or animals eat or drink in order to maintain life

 While that may seem pretty simple, when we start to explore what is the ideal “diet” for modern humans, things can get a little complicated.

 Thanks to agricultural advancements in the last 150 years, there are a lot of food products that exists now that wouldn’t have without modern processing.
 While that’s not inherently a bad thing, these products are often wrapped in marketing messages designed to convince us we need them.
 Most often times, these foods are nutrient poor, hyperpalatable, full of hype, and may not be the best for supporting the body’s processes.

 To top it off, there are countless “one-size fits all” diet programs and protocols that exist that make finding out what works best for our body slightly confusing.

 When considering what foods work best for your